 In 2018, all product groups registered double-digit revenue increase.
 Our ADG revenues increased 16.2% for the full year 2018 compared to the full year 2017 on growth in both Power Discrete and Automotive.
 The increase was primarily due to improved average selling prices of approximately 21% and volumes decreased by approximately 5%.
-The increase in average selling prices was entirely due to improved product mix, while selling prices remained substantially flat.
-AMS revenues grew 19.9%, mainly on strong increase in Imaging.
-The increase was due to higher volumes of approximately 12% and higher average selling prices of approximately 8%, which was entirely due to improved product mix of approximately 13%, while selling prices decreased by approximately 5%.
+The increase in average selling prices was entirely due to improved product mix, while selling prices or approximately 19.9%, mainly on the strong increase in Imaging.
+The increase was due to higher volumes of approximately 12% and higher average selling prices of approximately 8%, which was entirely due to improved product mix of approximately 13%, while selling prices of approximately 5%.
 MDG revenues were up by 11.1%, with Digital and Microcontrollers & Memories equally contributing.
-The increase was primarily due to higher average selling prices of approximately 11%, while volumes remained substantially flat.
-The increase in average selling prices was due to a better product mix of approximately 13%, while the selling prices effect was negative of approximately 2%.
+The increase was greated selling prices of approximately 11%, while volumes remained substantially flat.
+The increase was due to a better product mix of approximately 13%, while the selling prices of approximately 21% will evolumes remained substantially flat.
+The increase was due to a better product mix of approximately 13%, while the selling prices of approximately 21%.